-I moved into a property under a fake lease -- what are my rights?
+I moved into a property under a fake lease -- what should I do?

 If you are currently living in an Opendoor-owned property because someone signed a lease with you, and you have now learned that the lease was fraudulent, we understand how frightening this situation is.
-You are a victim of fraud, and there are people who can help you.
+You are a victim of fraud and need to act quickly.

 Step 1: Contact Opendoor immediately